A beach on Lake Erie

 New York State Great Lakes Protection Fund

 The New York State Great Lakes Protection Fund is a funding source for research and field assessment projects that protect, restore and improve the health of the Great Lakes ecosystem in New York.
 The Fund supports projects between government, academia, non-governmental and environmental groups to conduct research and exchange/apply information about remediating and sustaining the health of the plant, animal and human elements of New York's Great Lakes ecosystem.

 More about Great Lakes :

 - Areas of Concern - Areas of Concern are geographic areas around the Great Lakes that are environmentally degraded.
 Six AOCs were designated in New York.

 - Great Lakes Projects - List of Great Lakes Restoration Initiative (GLRI) funded projects in New York State.

-- Great Lakes Water Quantity Management - Strategies for achieving sustainable water use
+- The History of Great Lakes Water Quantity Management - Strategies for achieving sustainable water use

 - Great Lakes Basin Advisory Council - Advising New York State's decision-makers on issues involving the Great Lakes